Ev3ryTh1ngN1c3/Employee-Tracker-with-SQL/README.md

   - the department that role belongs to
   - the salary for that role

-  choosing to view all employees
+  WHEN choosing to view all employees

   THEN presented with a formatted table showing :
   - employee data